LincolnKoskela/Klondike/README.md

 - Added `remove(card)` function to Tableau class to be able to remove card from column without returning a value, like the `draw()` function
 - Finished `move()` function
+- Added static helper function in board class to format the display better
+- Added a players `draw()` function, Stock -> Waste from waste, play the card

 ## Needs Testing
 - `canMove()` GameEngine